Characterizing Internal Evasion Attacks in Federated Learning: PERSONALIZED LEARNING WITH ADVERSARIAL TRAINING

-Given the vulnerabilities of FedEM in Section~\ref{sec:transferability}, we next introduce pFedDef, a novel adversarial training algorithm for personalized federated learning.
-Unlike existing works (\cite{FAT}), pFedDef leverages the differences between client models in the personalized federated learning setting to be robust to both black-box and grey-box attacks.
-Furthermore, the pFedDef algorithm takes into consideration different resource availabilities at clients and propagates adversarial learning from clients of similar data sets with more resources to clients with less resources.
-Though similar propagation ideas are used in (\cite{bnprop}) for FedAvg, we allow more fine-grained and dynamic client participation in adversarial training compared to their assumption of binary participation.
-Furthermore, unlike propagation for FedAvg, pFedDef propagates robustness between underlying distribution hypotheses $h_m$, allowing propagation while maintaining difference in models between clients.
+We next introduce pFedDef, a novel adversarial training algorithm for personalized federated learning. pFedDef leverages the differences between client models in the personalized federated learning setting to be robust to both external black-box and internal grey-box attacks in which adversary clients have limited knowledge of victim client models.
+The pFedDef algorithm further accounts for federated learning clients' limited and diverse resources: some clients may not have the resources to generate adversarial data points.
+To compensate, clients with abundant resources can propagate adversarial learning to clients with fewer resources but similar data sets.
+Though similar \emph{robustness propagation} ideas are used by \citet*{bnprop} for FedAvg, we allow more fine-grained and dynamic client participation in adversarial training.
+Furthermore, pFedDef propagates robustness between underlying distribution hypotheses $h_m$, maintaining differences in models between clients.
+Although we use hypothesis weights $\pi_m$ unique to FedEM, any personalized federated learning method that can gauge similarities between client data distributions (e.g., through comparing clients' model gradients) can use a similar approach.

-Algorithm \ref{fig:alg_pfeddef} shows the pFedDef algorithm.
+Algorithm \ref{alg:pfeddef} shows the pFedDef algorithm.
 A global desired adversarial data set proportion $G \in [0,1]$ is set, and once every $Q$ rounds, each client updates its local data set to include adversarial training points (generated using its current local model) based on $G$.
 Some clients may not be able to generate adversarial training points that cover $G$ fraction of their data sets, due to local resource constraints $R_c \in [0,1]$.
 Thus, each client sets its true adversarial proportion $F_c \leq R_c$.
-Clients with more resources may set $F_c\geq G$ in order to compensate for clients with limited resources.
-After the adversarial data sets are generated, FedEM is performed on top of the augmented data sets.
+The robustness propagation presented in Algorithm \ref{alg:robust_prop} is used to calculate $F_c$ for all clients, depending on their resource availability and underlying data distributions.
+Clients with more resources may set $F_c\geq G$, compensating for clients with limited resources.
+FedEM is then performed on top of the augmented data sets with the adversarial data points.